statsfm/web/docs/CONTRIBUTING.md

-# Backtrack
+# Stats.fm

 ## Style guide

-This Backtrack repository follows the the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
+This Stats.fm web repository follows the the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
 We expect all of our developers to strictly follow these style guides.
 Before you either push a commit or create a Pull Request, please check if there are no linter errors present.
 We recommend using Visual Studio Code with the recommended plugins installed for automatic linting.